All Categories

 IRENA's 2030/2040 Capacity Expansion Targets

-The International Renewable Energy Agency (IRENA) has set ambitious capacity expansion targets for renewable energy, aiming to significantly increase its share in the global energy mix by 2030 and 2040.
-These targets are closely aligned with the broader environmental goals to mitigate climate change and achieve sustainable energy for all.
-IRENA envisions technologies like solar photovoltaics and wind energy playing crucial roles in meeting these goals.
-Achieving these targets is expected to require an annual growth rate of approximately 7.7% in renewable energy capacity, supported by trillions in investments, which highlights both the scale and investment required to transition towards a sustainable energy framework.
+The International Renewable Energy Agency (IRENA) has produced ambitious capacity expansion scenarios on renewable energy – drastically expanding the shares of this in the global energy mix in 2030 and 2040.
+These are closely aligned with the larger environmental objectives around reversing climate change and ensuring sustainable energy for all.
+IRENA anticipates that solar photovoltaic (PV) and wind energy technologies, among others, will be key to achieving these objectives.
+Meeting these targets is likely to require an annual growth rate of about 7.7% in renewable energy capacity on over trillions of dollars of investments, which emphasizes the magnitude and investment necessary for the shift to a sustainable energy system.

 Circular Economy Models for Solar Panel Recycling